-The Company has three material subsidiaries, Fortune Minerals Saskatchewan Inc. ("FMSI"), Fortune Minerals NWT Inc. ("FMNI"), and Fortune Coal Limited ("FCL") all of which are wholly-owned by FML.
+The Company has three material subsidiaries, Fortune Minerals Saskatchewan Inc. ("FMSI"), Fortune Minerals NWT Inc. ("FMNWT"), and Fortune Coal Limited ("FCL") all of which are wholly-owned by FML.
 All such subsidiaries were incorporated under the laws of the Province of Ontario.
-Unless the context otherwise requires, the terms "Fortune" and "the Company" where used herein refer to Fortune Minerals Limited, Fortune Minerals Saskatchewan Inc., Fortune Minerals NWT Inc., and Fortune Coal Limited on a consolidated basis.
+Unless the context otherwise requires, the terms "Fortune" and "the Company" where used herein refer to Fortune Minerals Limited, FMSI, FMNWT, and FCL on a consolidated basis.
 In 2011, FCL entered into an unincorporated joint venture, the Arctos Anthracite Joint Venture ("Arctos JV") with POSCO Canada Ltd. ("POSCAN") and POSCO Klappan Coal Ltd. ("POSCO Klappan"), a wholly owned subsidiary of POSCAN.
 FCL's 50% interest in the Arctos JV is accounted for by the Company as a joint operation using proportionate consolidation.

 FML's registered and head office is located at Suite 1600, 148 Fullarton Street, London, Ontario, N6A 5P3, its telephone number is (519) 858-8188 and its fax number is (519) 858-8155.
-FML is a reporting issuer in Ontario, Quebec, British Columbia and Alberta.
+FML is a reporting issuer in each of the provinces and territories of Canada.